Games Workshop: Out of print, republished

-Boxed games
+Board games

 Games Workshop had a strong history in boardgames development, alongside the miniatures and RPGs.
 Several may have had roleplaying elements, or had miniatures included or produced.
 Spacefarers released in 1981 was one of these board games with a set of miniature rules especially designed for use with Citadel Miniatures' figures.

 Licensing for an undisclosed proportion of Games Workshop's back catalogue of board games was transferred to Fantasy Flight Games as part of the same transaction which included Black Library's Role Playing Games.
 Fantasy Flight has republished revised editions of a number of these games.
 At the time of the announcement, Black Library had only one boardgame in print, the 4th Edition of "Talisman".
 Fantasy Flight subsequently released revised editions of Talisman and of other former Games Workshop boardgames.
-On September 9, 2016, Fantasy Flight Games announced the termination of its licensing agreement with Games Workshop.
+On 9 September 2016, Fantasy Flight Games announced the termination of its licensing agreement with Games Workshop.

 Games Workshop currently has several standalone board games in production.
-Being standalone games, they do not depend on the rules or components of the current core game systems of Warhammer Age of Sigmar or Warhammer 40,000.
-All of these include miniatures that require some assembly, and those miniatures can be used with the core game systems.